 When you have how-to guides, tutorials, FAQs, or infographics that guide your customers on using your product, you can provide buyers with all the assistance they need.

-More than half of all internet traffic worldwide is mobile.
-With so many people connected to their smartphones, accessing your website in search of answers is now the natural thing to do.
+According to SmartInsights’ 2018 search engine statistics, more than half of all internet traffic worldwide is mobile.
+With so many people connected to their smartphones, accessing your website in search of answers should be lightweight and instantaneous.

 4. Manage your customers’ problems in a proactive manner